angelasonline/blockparty-kit/README.md

 its Linux Foundation home.
 Every command above is taken verbatim from, or tested against, the upstream projects.

-**Not yet verified by us:** a full multi-machine party.
+**Not yet verified by me:** a full multi-machine party.
 On purpose, because it can't be done by one person, and that's the point of the project.
-Which brings us to:
+Which brings me to:

 ## 🪩 Host the first #blockparty